 Here is how Dr. Roach described the countermovement of the arm:

 “While the arm cocking countermovement is similar in a number of respects to the squat preceding a countermovement, we hypothesize that this counter rotation is driven by a different and novel mechanism (the inertial mass of the forearm)”

 What this means is that the throwing arm isn’t being actively loaded into ER by the muscles that produce ER but rather the forearm is being whipped back into the layback position due to the momentum being produced by the rest of the body.
 Here we see Zack Grenkie’s forearm being whipped back into the layback position.

 While these two movements might differ in regards to their countermovement they share the fact that if the tendons are stretched further and faster it can potentially produce more power.

 There’s that word “potential” again.
 There are lots of athletes who are big enough, fast enough and strong enough to load up their arm with the mechanics that precede the layback position but the lack the tendons (quality and/or size) needed to reap the benefits of this added stretch.

 In order to assess this when it comes to throwing it’s a lot tougher to see if there is any lost energy or delay between the transition of ER into IR due to the high speeds but it is possible.
-Let’s say we have a slow motion video of you pitching that’s a 150 frames per second and that your max amount of external rotation you get is 180 degrees.
-In order to get the most efficient energy exchange we would only want to see that arm at exactly that 180 degree angle for one frame, anything longer and we are losing precious energy.
+Let’s say we have a slow-motion video of you pitching that’s 150 frames per second and that your max amount of external rotation you get is 180 degrees.
+In order to get the most efficient energy exchange, we would only want to see that arm at exactly that 180-degree angle for one frame, anything longer and we are losing precious energy.

 Graeme Lehman, MSc, CSCS